jurios/deployer/README.md

 [![Build Status](https://travis-ci.com/jurios/deployer.svg?branch=master)](https://travis-ci.com/jurios/deployer)

 ## 1 - Disclaimer
-This project is still in a pre-release stage.
-It should work but could contains unexpected bugs.

 Deployer is an unattended script.
-However, in order to let you check the changes which Deployer is going to do, it will print the change list and wait 10 seconds before start the process.
+However, in order to let you check the changes which Deployer is going to do, it will print the change list and wait 15 seconds before start the process.
 If you see something unexpected, close the process.

 What's more, Deployer can be launched with a `simulated mode` where it simulates the deployment process (no changes are done in production) in order to let you check the files which are going to be modified/added/removed.